code123-tech/Low-Level-Design-Questions/creational_Desing_pattern/Prototype/README.md

 1. The Prototype interface has one method clone();
 2. The ConcretePrototype class implements clone method, and copies field of existing object.
 3. The client call this clone method and get a new copy of the existing object.

+Learn more of this pattern here.
+[Learn More here](https://refactoring.guru/design-patterns/prototype)